Dementia is hard to talk about, so this retired politician started writing instead.

 As a mother, politician, and involved community member, Sally Faith had enjoyed a rich and active life.

-Sally raised her son Howard, balancing family and career for decades.
-In the 1980s she entered the political arena, serving on the board of St. Charles County, Missouri, as well as four terms in the Missouri House of Representatives and two terms as mayor of St. Charles, Missouri.
-Sally also maintained involvement in her community and her church, even teaching herself to play the piano by ear so she could play for Sunday services.
-Even retirement didn’t slow Sally down, and she stayed as busy as ever with grandchildren and house projects.
+Sally navigated raising a son and managing a career for many years.
+In the 1980s she entered the political arena in Missouri, where she helped establish the St. Charles Community College, served on the St. Charles City Council, completed four terms in the Missouri House of Representatives, and finished up with two terms as mayor of St. Charles.
+Sally also maintained involvement in her community and her church, even teaching herself to play the piano by ear and playing for Sunday services.
+She enjoyed watching her grandchildren grow up and start their own families.
+Even retirement didn’t slow Sally down.
+She stayed as busy as ever reaching out to friends and engaging in social activities.

 Then, life threw a curveball.

 A little under a year ago, her son Howard came to visit with something on his mind.
-He and several of Sally’s friends were worried about her mental state, he said.
-They felt she was not as sharp and capable as she used to be.
+He and a few of Sally’s friends were worried about her mental state, he said.
+They felt she was not as sharp as usual.
 Sally herself had noticed it, but written it off as pandemic stress.
 At Howard’s urging, she visited a doctor, expecting him to dismiss everyone’s concerns.

 Instead, Sally received the kind of news no one wants to hear: she was in the early stages of dementia.